drlukeparry/pyslm/docs/examples/basic_hatching.rst

    :alt: Visualisation of the slice obtained for a simple example geometry

 These can be provided to the hatching infill strategy accordingly.
-This will create suitable scan vector structures used for processing by most commercial PBF systems, which consist of fundamental types defined in `pyslm.hatching`.
+This will create suitable scan vector structures used for processing by most commercial PBF systems, which consist of fundamental types defined in :mod:`pyslm.hatching`.

 In principle, the :meth:`~pyslm.hatching.BaseHatcher.hatch` method will generate and offset a set of borders (:class:`pyslm.geometry.ContourGeometry`), and for the interior, infilling with a series of hatch vectors across each region (:class:`pyslm.geometry.HatchGeometry`).
 Parameters must be separately be defined for each set of scan vector types, and these parameter sets are specific to different L-PBF platforms.
 The user can specify the strategy chosen using the :meth:`~pyslm.hatching.BaseHatcher.hatch` method, which can apply to other derived classes too.
-The in-built hatch methods will offset the boundary and infill using a particular scan-strategy.
+The in-built hatch methods will offset the boundary and infill using a scan-strategy selected by the user.

 .. code-block:: python